Iran says Hamas is ready to release hostages, adding that the world needs to help secure the release of 6,000 Palestinians being held in Israel.

-Speaking at the United Nations General Assembly's Middle East session on October 26, Iranian Foreign Minister Hossein Amir-Abdollahian said that according to their negotiations, Hamas is ready to release civilian hostages being held in the Gaza Strip.
+Speaking at the United Nations General Assembly's Middle East session on October 26, Iranian Foreign Minister Hossein Amir-Abdollahian said that according to their negotiations, Hamas was ready to release civilian hostages being held in the Gaza Strip.

 "Iran is ready to join Qatar and Türkiye in this very important humanitarian effort.
-Of course, the release of 6,000 Palestinian prisoners is also necessary and the responsibility of the global community," said Amir-Abdollahian.
+Of course, the release of 6,000 Palestinian prisoners is also necessary and the responsibility of the global community," said Mr. Amir-Abdollahian.

 He also warned that if Israel's attacks on the Gaza Strip do not stop, the US will inevitably be implicated.